alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 };
 ```

-### String Avatars
+## Text Avatars

-Besides image avatars, you can create simple character-based avatars using the `children` prop.
+In addition to image avatars, you can create simple text avatars using `children`.

 ```tsx
 import { Avatar, Stack } from '@bifrostui/react';